Skip to content

 .query(...)

-sql str Required InfluxQL statement, may include bound parameter placeholders in the form $var_name
+sql str Required InfluxQL statement, which can include placeholder bind parameters in the form of $var_name

-database str None Specifies the database for this query
+database str None Specified database for this query

-dict_output dict False Automatically converts returned data into {column name: value} format
+dict_output dict False Automatically converts returned data to {column name: value} format

 Example